Cassette culture: Initiating factors, historical background and periodization

 Rip It Up and Start Again: Postpunk 1978–1984, by Simon Reynolds).
 In the United Kingdom synth-pop was in the ascendant and industrial and postindustrial music was the vanguard of musical experimentation.
 Many (though by no means all) cassette artists, in Europe and elsewhere, drew on this new avant-garde for their inspiration.
-Popular-music papers such as Sounds and NME in the UK were marked by a new type of journalism, which discussed music (perhaps sometimes over-earnestly) as a serious art-form.
+Popular-music papers such as Sounds and NME in the UK were marked by a new type of journalism, which discussed music as a serious art-form.
 In terms of broader developments, the Cold War and the nuclear arms-race were still a reality.
 In both the UK and the USA the political Right assumed power in the form of the governments of Margaret Thatcher and Ronald Reagan.
 In the UK this was accompanied by a widespread culture of opposition and dissent, often informed by radical Left ideology.
-The cassette-culture scene emerged in, was embedded in, this broader cultural landscape, enabled by new developments in electronic technology, and many of the artists shared a countercultural ethos in relation to the mainstream music of the time and towards contemporary society more broadly.
+The cassette-culture scene emerged in and was embedded in this broader cultural landscape.
+It was enabled by new developments in electronic technology, and many of the artists shared a countercultural ethos in relation to the mainstream music of the time and towards contemporary society more broadly.
 The scene could not have existed before and the period of its flourishing gradually came to an end in the 1990s with the arrival of inexpensive digital technology for the production of both music and graphics and, of course, the arrival of the World Wide Web.
-Successor underground and DIY scenes have naturally arisen to take its place, but they are no more to be identified with the cassette culture that arose in the late 1970s than the postpunk revival is to be identified with the original postpunk period.
+Successor underground and DIY scenes have naturally arisen to take its place, but they are no more to be identified with the cassette culture that arose in the late 1970s than the post-punk revival is to be identified with the original post-punk period.